Charcoal-SE/charcoal-se.github.io/pings/index.md

 ### I'd like to contact the AIM maintainers {#aim-maintainers}

-Ping one of the authors of the userscript, J F or Glorfindel.
+Ping one of the authors of the userscript, J F, Glorfindel, or Makyen.
 </section>
 <section>

 ### I'd like to contact the FIRE maintainer {#fire-maintainers}

-Ping Cerbrus, the author of the userscript.
+Ping Cerbrus or Makyen.
 </section>
 <section>